 2.1.5 Changing a Map's Size

 As noted above, another way that the term "scale" is used is as a verb.
 To ‘scale a map’ is to reproduce it at a different size.
 For instance, if you photographically reduce a 1:100,000-scale map to 50 percent of its original width and height, the result would be one-quarter the area of the original.
 Obviously, the map scale of the reduction would be smaller too: 1/2 x 1/100,000 = 1/200,000 (or a representative fraction scale specification of 1:200,000).
 Because of the inaccuracies inherent in all geographic data, scrupulous geographic information specialists avoid enlarging source maps.
 To do so is to exaggerate generalizations and errors.

 In the following sections, you will learn more about the process of converting the three-dimensional Earth into a two-dimensional visual representation, the map.
 As you move through the chapter, keep in mind the different meanings for the term "scale" and think about how it relates to the process of map creation.

-Registered Penn State students should return now to the Chapter 2 folder in Canvas to take a self-assessment quiz about the Map Scale.
+Registered Penn State students should return now take the self-assessment quiz about the Map Scale.